vineethkumarv/sv-wiki/Data-Types.md

 longint is 2-state data type, longint can be either 0 or 1 which represent a 64-bit signed integer. initial value of longint is 0.

 ****Syntax :**** `longint variable_name;`

 ****Example :**** `longint data;`

+The below figure shows the output of longint output.

 ![longint](https://user-images.githubusercontent.com/110448382/186825249-c7470eb9-2738-4218-8d16-ce9634cd5c31.png)